Side Trips Make Work Travel Fun

 Author Partnering is a popular topic and we believe that it’s an excellent option for professionals who want to publish but have difficulty getting the job done alone.

 The conference was held in Chinatown in Houston and a zillion impressive restaurants were just a hop, skip, and a jump from the hotel.
-You can’t beat experimentation with delicious food… most of the time I what I was eating, and it’s probably best that way!
+You can’t beat experimentation with delicious food… most of the time I had no idea what I was eating, and it’s probably best that way!

 We put the Huntsville Prison Museum on the list for next time and slowed to wave at Sam Houston on the way home.